TarballCoLtd/jse3d/README.md

 by Sam Krug and Emery Ferrari

-## Credit

-Lines between the start and end comments were written by Sam Krug.<br/>
-All other code was written by Emery Ferrari.

 ## Dependencies

 If you would like a version with no dependencies, try jse3d v1.7.2, however this is an outdated version and is not guaranteed to be bug free.<br/>